-where a premises licence may have excluded the default hours and therefore be outside the hours of midnight and 9am.
-6.18 'The licensing authority is concerned that later opening hours will attract the more vulnerable, such as those who are intoxicated or who have gambling addictions.
+'The licensing authority is concerned that later opening hours will attract the more vulnerable, such as those who are intoxicated or who have gambling addictions.
 The licensing authority will expect applicants can demonstrate that robust measures will be in place to protect the vulnerable and the additional hours are not being sought to take advantage of the gaming machine entitlement.

 The licensing authority will use their power to restrict the circumstances in which they are available for use when appropriate by way of conditions.'

 This statement has no supporting evidence and cannot impose an obligation on licensees to validate their day-to-day operation.
 Whilst bingo facilities may not be offered between the hours of midnight and 9am under the default provisions provided by the legislation, Parliament has prescribed that there are no default restrictions regarding gaming machines (see guidance to licensing authorities' part 18).
-Gaming machine operation outside the regulations and it is not within the authority's discretion to restrict the legal activities permitted without robust evidence to support this statement in suggesting that gambling is more attractive to vulnerable persons at later hours of the day than any other time.
+Gaming machine operation outside the default bingo hours permitted in bingo premises is an entitlement provided by the regulations and it is not within the authority's discretion to restrict the legal activities permitted without robust evidence to support any such restriction.
+Furthermore, the authority has offered no current or local evidence to support this statement in suggesting that gambling is more attractive to vulnerable persons at later hours of the day than any other time.

 Whilst the authority has every right to exercise its function in controlling where gaming machines may be played, this does not extend to a prescriptive requirement mandating all Bingo premises to suspend business.
 As discussed in point 5.13, operators are under a requirement to uphold social responsibility and will have risk assessed any potential concerns that may arise from activity within their premises.
-Comments noted - Current text sufficiently describes the restrictions of hours.
-There is no legal basis to amend.
+Merkur has effective policies and procedures to manage their premises accordingly and always ensures that there is close supervision and familiarity within their business.